 - SMD < Are SMD features active > Acceptable Values: on or off Default Value: off Description: Should SMD harmonic constraint be applied to the system.
 If set to on, then SMDk, SMDFile, SMDVel, and SMDDir must be defined.
 Specifying SMDOutputFreq is optional. - SMDFile < SMD constraint reference position > Acceptable Values: UNIX filename Description: File to use for the initial reference position for the SMD harmonic constraints.
 All atoms in this PDB file with a nonzero value in the occupancy column will be tagged as SMD atoms.
 The coordinates of the tagged SMD atoms will be used to calculate the initial center of mass.
-During the simulation, this center of mass will move with velocity SMDVel in the direction SMDDir. - SMDk < force constant to use in SMD simulation > Acceptable Values: positive real Description: SMD harmonic constraint force constant.
+During the simulation, this center of mass will move with velocity SMDVel in the direction SMDDir.
+The actual atom order in this PDB file must match that in the structure or coordinate file, since the atom number field in this PDB file will be ignored. - SMDk < force constant to use in SMD simulation > Acceptable Values: positive real Description: SMD harmonic constraint force constant.
 Must be specified in kcal/mol/Å2.
 The conversion factor is 1 kcal/mol = 69.479 pN Å. - SMDVel < Velocity of the SMD reference position movement > Acceptable Values: nonzero real, Å/timestep Description: The velocity of the SMD center of mass movement.
 Gives the absolute value. - SMDDir < Direction of the SMD center of mass movement > Acceptable Values: non-zero vector